Kavita Devgan's 10 Small Changes To Begin The New Year

 Go whole at least 50% of the time

 Replace all the refined stuff that you eat with whole grains and other whole foods.
-Whole foods are low GI foods and lower glycemic index equals satiety = weight loss.
+Whole foods are low GI foods and lower glycaemic index equals satiety = weight loss.
 Your fibre intake will also get a big boost, plus your body will learn to appreciate the taste of brown over white.Replace all the refined stuff that you eat with whole grains and other whole foods.
-Whole foods are low GI foods and lower glycemic index equals satiety = weight loss.
+Whole foods are low GI foods and lower glycaemic index equals satiety = weight loss.
 Your fibre intake will also get a big boost, plus your body will learn to appreciate the taste of brown over white.

 Do this: Buy whole grain bread, add bran to your roti flour, have pancakes made with whole-wheat flour, and switch to brown rice.
 If it is pasta you are craving, give whole wheat a chance.

 The views and opinions expressed in this content piece are those of the author(s) and not necessarily reflect the official policy or position of any other agency, organization, employer or company.
 Assumptions made in the analysis are not reflective of the position of any entity other than the author(s).The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.